bcgov/shinyrems/inst/helpfiles/tab4_stddev.md

 ### Standard deviations

-The number of standard deviations above which a value is considered an outlier.
+The number of standard deviations above/below which a value is considered an outlier.